danterazo/FA19-LING-X490/LING-X490-SP20/A0 - FA19 Final Report Revised/README.md

         - [] print kaggle["comment_text"] to file too
         - [] file: "tweet1 \t label1" format to make access easier
     - Finally, randomly sample on Kaggle to get a dataset the same size ("boosted" b/c it's originally boosted)

+## For 2/25/2020
+- [] look at abusive examples (save as CSV for ease), then describe them with a broad topic
+- [] Save output of countvectorizer to .csv
+    - If CV returns compressed format, then collect tweets with collect labels and save _that_ as a .csv
+        - [] Save comment_text and class in separate .csv
+- [] Shoot for ~15000 results
+    - [] Try "#metoo" / other topics for more results
+- [] Undergrad conference: can report WIP
+- [] make sure that randomly-sampled part works (i.e. shuffle, then pick first `n`)

 # TODO, future
 - [] GridSearchCV parameter optimization